WBFB: WWBX

-Sports Radio
+Sports radio

 On September 1, 2008, WWBX dropped the top 40 format in favor of sports talk provided by Boston's WEEI.
 Programming was also simulcast on WABI.
 The FM call letters were changed to WAEI.
 The call letters were modified to WAEI-FM in February 2009, in order to install the WAEI call letters on WABI.
 Though WAEI-AM-FM carried WEEI's talk shows, most game broadcasts were not aired on 97.1 or AM 910.
-However, WAEI—AM-FM were the flagship stations of the Maine Black Bears Network from 2008 until 2011, when it was replaced by sister station WKSQ (WAEI's AM frequency remained a co-flagship).
+However, they were the flagship stations of the Maine Black Bears Network from 2008 until 2011, when WAEI-FM was replaced by sister station WKSQ (WAEI's AM frequency remained a co-flagship).

 Blueberry Broadcasting ended WAEI's affiliation with WEEI on January 11, 2010.
 WEEI programming was replaced with Fox Sports Radio, Imus in the Morning, and The Jim Rome Show.
 Blueberry cited a breach of contract.

-The station swapped formats and call letters with 104.7 FM on September 1, 2011, and became country music station WBFB, in effect returning the format to the frequency after a sixteen-year absence.
-(104.7 became classic hits station WBAK the following February, leaving the sports format on WAEI's 910 AM frequency.)
+"The Bear"

-WBFB intellectual property
+Blueberry Broadcasting swapped the formats and call signs of WAEI-FM and WBFB (104.7 FM) on September 1, 2011.
+WBFB's "Bear" country music programming moved to 97.1, in effect returning the format to the frequency after a sixteen-year absence.
+(WAEI-FM 104.7 became classic hits station WBAK the following February, leaving the sports format on WAEI's 910 AM frequency.)

-The "Bear" country format originated on the 104.7 FM frequency (now WBAK) on September 20, 1996, replacing top 40 station WWFX ("Fox 104.7"); the first song was "Gone Country" by Alan Jackson.
+The "Bear" country format originated on the 104.7 FM frequency on September 20, 1996, replacing top 40 station WWFX ("Fox 104.7"); the first song was "Gone Country" by Alan Jackson.
 The change, which gave rival WQCB its first competition since WYOU-FM became WWBX a year earlier, came soon after WWFX was sold by Group H Radio to Star Broadcasting, a company owned by Mark Osborne and Natalie Knox (current owners of WNSX) that already owned WKSQ and WLKE.
 The format change was intended to minimize overlap with WKSQ's playlist.
 The WWFX call letters were replaced with WBFB on April 25, 1997 after the station attempted to obtain the WEBR call sign.

 Osborne and Knox sold WBFB, WKSQ, and WLKE to Communications Capital Managers in February 2000; that July, CCM announced that it would sell the group (which through other purchases also included WBYA, WGUY, and WVOM) to Clear Channel.
 Blueberry Broadcasting bought the station along with the other Clear Channel stations in Maine in 2008; on September 28, 2009, WBFB began simulcasting on WLKE and WMCM, replacing their separate country formats.
 (WLKE would change its call letters to WBFE in 2013.)
 WBFB moved to 97.1 FM, swapping with WAEI-FM, on September 1, 2011.